COVID-19 - community support

-There is a lot of information and support available if you need extra help in coping with the effects of coronavirus.
-This page tells you about the different options available to you.
+If you don’t have anyone to support you, or need extra help in coping with the effects of coronavirus, this page tells you about some of the different options available to you.

 If you are registered as clinically extremely vulnerable to coronavirus and have received a letter from the national government, read our advice for clinically extremely vulnerable people.

 The scheme was announced by the government in November 2020.
 Funding is being provided to Councils to support those most in need with the cost of food, energy and water bills and other associated costs.

 In East Sussex the funding is being used for schools, colleges and early years settings to provide food vouchers for children and young people eligible for free school meals.

 Funding has also been given to a range of local community organisations and charities to provide immediate support to households in need that they are working with.

 - access mental health support in East Sussex